wofsauge/IsaacDocs/docs/Game.md

 [ ](#){: .abrep .tooltip .badge }
 #### void Darken ( float Darkness, int Timeout ) {: .copyable aria-label='Functions' }

+Darkens the room.
+This is the function that is called internally during The Lamb fight or when Dice Rooms are activated.
 ___
 ### Donate·Angel () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }